kevinpapst/kimai2-website/_posts/2018-02-10-a-new-website.md

 date:   2018-02-10
 author: kevinpapst
 ---
-With the current day, I launched a "massively fresh design" for our website at www.kimai.org.

 When I started to work on the next major release Kimai v2 a couple of weeks ago, I had the urge to start that new era with a fresh website for Kimai.
 And one major point was the presentation of Kimai on its public page - I also want to show everyone, that the project is still alive and actively developed.